labomics/MetaLogo/README.md

 To use MetaLogo, you could visit our public webserver http://metalogo.omicsnet.org.
 You could also install MetaLogo as a python package to using MetaLogo in your python scripts or in your OS terminal.
 If you want to provide MetaLogo to people in your local network, you could also setup a webserver by using docker.

-Please check the tutorial for detailed usage of MetaLogo package and webserver.
+Please check the [tutorial](https://github.com/labomics/MetaLogo/wiki) for deWeb-servertailed usage of MetaLogo package and webserver.

 ![Introduction](./pngs/introduction.PNG)